 Thinly sliced potatoes layered with garlic, cheese and cream.

 Shot Of Chocolate Mousse

-Chocolate mousse served in a shot glass top with vanilla whipped cream and chocolate shaving.
+Chocolate mousse served in a shot glass, topped with vanilla whipped cream and chocolate shavings.

 Catering and Drop Off Available Now